MasonStooksbury/Free-Games/README.md

 Hope you enjoy!
   - Mason Stooksbury <><

 ### Updates!
-(09/19/2020)
-  - Thanks to [@Medallyon](https://github.com/Medallyon) for making some important syntax changes, credential detection, and cleaning things up a bit!
+(11/07/2020)
   - Thanks to [@lemasato](https://github.com/lemasato) for updating the script based on the new site changes.
-Apparently they reworded some stuff among other things.
+Apparently they messed with the login button this time.

 # Setup